CptConstantine/RoleByPost/README.md

 ## Features

 - **Character Sheet Management**
   - Create, edit, and view player characters and NPCs for supported systems.
-Users can set their "active" character, which is used by default for `/roll check` and `/character sheet`.
+Users can set their "active" character, which is used by default for `/roll` and `/character sheet`.
   - System-specific fields and validation (e.g., Fate aspects, Traveller skills).
   - Import/export characters as JSON files for easy transfer between servers.